harvard-acc/ALADDIN/README.md

-  partition,cyclic,c,8192,4,2  //cyclic partition array c, size 8192B, wordsize is 4B, with partition factor 2 unrolling,triad,5,2        //unroll loop in triad, define at line 5 in triad.c, with unrolling factor 2 pipelining,1               //enable loop pipelining, applied to all loops
+  partition,cyclic,c,8192,4,2  //cyclic partition array c, size 8192B, wordsize is 4B, with partition factor 2 unrolling,triad,5,2        //unroll loop in triad, define at line 5 in triad.c, with unrolling factor 2 pipelining,1               //enable loop pipelining, applied to all loops cycle_time,6               //clock period, currently we support 1, 2, 3, 4, 5, and 6ns.
   ```

   The format of config file is: